Macquarie University on Overleaf

-Macquarie University is providing free Overleaf Pro+ accounts for all students, faculty and staff who would like to use a collaborative, online LaTeX editor for their projects.
+Macquarie University is providing free Overleaf Professional accounts for all students, faculty and staff who would like to use a collaborative, online LaTeX editor for their projects.
 Overleaf Professional accounts provide real-time track changes, unlimited collaborators, and full document history.

 Overleaf is designed to make the process of writing, editing and producing your research papers and project reports much quicker for both you and your collaborators.
 Overleaf can also be linked to other services to best fit into your workflow.

-Claim your free 20GB Pro+ account on Overleaf by signing up (or signing in) below.
-You'll need to verify a Macquarie University email address in order to receive your free Pro+ account.
+Claim your free Professional account on Overleaf by signing up (or signing in) below.
+You'll need to verify a Macquarie University email address in order to receive your free Professional account.

 Welcome to the Macquarie University quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!